 A mammogram is the best preventive tool in the fight against breast cancer.
 Early detection is vital to ensuring cancer is caught at its most treatable, curable stages.
 Mammograms are conducted in the comfortable atmosphere of our private mammography suite

-The American Cancer Society recommends an annual screening mammogram for women age 40 and over.
+The American College of Radiology recommends an annual screening mammogram for women age 40 and over.
 Your doctor may recommend screening at an earlier age, depending on your family history or other risk factors.
 In many cases, we can offer same-day or next-day appointments.

 With our digital mammography technology, experienced physicians can review images less than a minute after the actual scan.
 They can also easily adjust the contrast of normal and abnormal breast tissue, and then magnify for close inspection.
 Images are then stored to enable comparison of screens over time.